Take a stone carving workshop at the West Cork Stone Symposium in the coastal village of Durrus at the head of the Sheep’s Head peninsula

 Workshops will run in the village of Durrus at the head of the Sheep’s Head peninsula from 9:30am to 4:30pm with breaks for tea and lunch.
 Groups will be divided by ability, and you’re welcome to sign up for one day, or to immerse yourself in the symposium for two or three days!
 There’s always plenty of music and fun to justify staying over for the weekend.

 Friday 20 March 2020, Saturday 21 March 2020, 22 March 2020.

 Training (We appreciate our creative tutors who volunteer to travel from across Ireland and are registered with the Dry Stone Wall Association of Ireland.
 We compensate them for expenses, accommodation and food).

 Use of stone, tools and equipment

-The workshops will be located around Durrus village on the Sheep’s Head peninsula in West Cork on Ireland’s southwest coastline.
+Philip’s Green Centre, Durrus, Co.
+Cork Ireland (on Google Maps).
+The centre located around Durrus village on the Sheep’s Head peninsula in West Cork on Ireland’s southwest coastline.
 The village is just 15 minutes drive from Bantry.
 For details of places to stay and eat, see http://livingthesheepsheadway.com

 Clothing and Equipment